 Each kit includes three thinking questions to help guide students as they analyze the documents and to start the process of inquiry.
 Many students use the kits are a starting point for project based learning.
 With a curated selection of documents to work with, and students can do further research to create exhibits, performances, documentaries, websites, or papers.

-Many students may use the kits as a starting point for further research.
+The kits are also a resource for teachers creating lesson plans and classroom activities.
 Teachers might choose to simply use one document and one question as a warm up at the beginning of class.
 You could also use all five sources as primary sources set, and even arrange them into a gallery walk.

 Students who create projects based on Inquiry Kit documents are invited to enter them in local History Day contests.
 Click the link below to find National History Day local program contact information.

 National History Day Affiliates (opens in new window)

 Please help us improve the Inquiry Kit for Social Studies and related resources by filling out our teacher survey.
 Click the link below to access the survey.

 Teaching With Primary Sources: Inquiry Kits Teacher Survey (opens in new window)

 The Inquiry Kits for Social Studies include a series of Research Learning Modules to teach document analysis and research skills.
-Students can work through the four interactive lessons on their own or as a class.
+Students can work through the eight interactive lessons on their own or as a class.

 The following list includes many more resources available to teachers using document analysis and project-based learning in their classroom.